valtech-sd/bus-in-box-starter/embedded/circuitPlayground/README.md

 * Hold: `hold` => Steady color
 * None: `0` => turn off any existing commands for the given position

-Depending on new sequence names, you may need to increase the size of the incoming JSON Document in memory: `StaticJsonDocument<128> incomingDoc`.
+Depending on new sequence names, you may need to increase the size of the incoming JSON Document in memory: `StaticJsonDocument<192> incomingDoc`.

+## Sample Lighting Commands

+Turn the LED red for 2 seconds in position 0 `{"sequence":"hold","position":0,"duration": 2000,"color": "FF0000"}`

+Pulse the LED, magenta indefinitely at position 1 after a 2 second delay `{"sequence":"pulse","position":1,"duration": -1,"color": "FF00FF", "delay": 2000}`

+Turn the LED off after 2 seconds (this could be helpful if any LEDs were turned on indefinitely) `{"sequence":"hold","position":2,"duration": 0,"color": "FF00FF", "delay": 2000}`

 ## Configuring Effect Slots